ReginaJM/ReginaJM/README.md

 📫 How to reach me: reg.johansson@gmail.com, https://www.linkedin.com/in/reginajohansson

-⚡ Fun fact: Love the outdoors and conversations over coffee
+⚡ About me: Love the outdoors and conversations over coffee